The ultimate 3-week India itinerary: Exploring the best of India

 LAKE PICHOLA SUNSET LAKE CRUISE

-Sunsets in Udaipur need to be seen to be believed, and experiencing one from Lake Pichola is one things not to miss.
+Sunsets in Udaipur need to be seen to be believed, and experiencing one from Lake Pichola is one thing not to miss.

 The sunset tour takes around an hour, and departs from Lal Ghat.
 A sunset tour costs INR 400 per person.